Written by Peter CarterUpdated on July 21, 2020

 The aircraft subsequently descended and continued the flight to Atlanta, where it landed safely about 6 hours later.
 The injured – one flight attendant and two passengers – were treated by airport medical personnel.

 The following week on February 18, a United Airlines domestic passenger flight from Denver to Billings, (Montana) carrying 114 passengers and five crew declared an emergency after severe turbulence encountered causing several passengers to be flung from their seats into the aircraft ceiling.

-On 4 March a Virgin flight XR-657 from Canberra on descent to Sydney encountered severe turbulence causing serious injuries to at least one person, a flight attendant.
-The air crew declared an emergency, interrupting the approach to land on runway 16R to confirm operations were normal, before resuming for a safe landing about 15 minutes later.
-ATR-72-500
+On 4 March a Virgin flight XR-657 from Canberra on the descent to Sydney encountered severe turbulence causing serious injuries to at least one person, a flight attendant.
+The aircrew declared an emergency, interrupting the approach to land on runway 16R to confirm operations were normal, before resuming for a safe landing about 15 minutes later.

 On 8 November 2013, QF-460 – a Boeing 767-300 aircraft from Melbourne to Sydney – was on approach to Sydney’s runway 34L descending through about 3000 feet when the aircraft encountered severe turbulence causing the crew to execute a missed approach.